top of page

 IMG_0492 20200603 6D2_m.jpg

-Visting Hong Kong Museum of Medical Sciences
+Visiting Hong Kong Museum of Medical Sciences

 Our MAPPE students visited the Hong Kong Museum of Medical Sciences to deepen their understanding of the intersection between medical history, public health, and ethics.
 Located in a beautifully preserved Edwardian-style building in Mid-Levels, the museum offers a fascinating glimpse into Hong Kong's medical past, occupying the site of the former Bacteriological Institute, built in 1906 to combat infectious diseases like the bubonic plague.
 Through its diverse exhibits, including displays on contagious diseases, traditional Chinese medicine, and modern medical advancements, the museum provided our students with an opportunity to explore how science, culture, and society have shaped healthcare in Hong Kong.
 The visit encouraged critical reflection on the ethical and societal implications of medical progress, reinforcing the connection between historical context and contemporary bioethical challenges